 Following The Graduated Approach, some children with SEND may be identified as requiring an Education, Health and Care Plan (EHCP).
 An EHCP is for children who present with a high level of need across one or more areas and require significant additional support.
-An EHCP creates a picture of the child, their interests, their positive qualities and the nature of their needs and any underlying reasons for such needs.
-The EHCP seeks to formalise the nature of support and ensure funding and any other requirements are planned for.
+An EHCP creates a comprehensive summary of the child, their interests, their strengths and the nature of their needs and any underlying reasons for such needs.
+The EHCP seeks to formalise the nature of support and ensure funding and any other requirements are catered for.
 If a child is identified as requiring an EHCP we will work with parents/carers to submit an application to the local authority.
 Regarding EHCPs we aim to follow guidance contained within Chapter 11 - The Education, Health and Care Pathway of Wigan Council's High Expectations for All document and from the Special Education Needs and Disability (SEND) Code of Practice (2015).
-Additionally, annual reviews are held for children with EHC plans.
+Families of children with an EHCP will be invited to an annual review to formally assess the child's progress towards the targets identified by their plan and to identify any adjustments that need to be made to the child's plan.
 These involve parents/carers, the SENDCO and the class teacher.
 Where relevant, other staff from school or external professionals may also be present.
 Where appropriate, the child will also be present at their review.
 If it is not deemed appropriate for the child to be present, the child's opinions and views are gathered with a trusted adult prior to the review meeting.

 Annual reviews provide an opportunity to review progress and outcomes relating to the EHCP and set new targets to be worked on over the course of the next year which are shared with the local authority.
 We use templates provided from Wigan Council for submitting EHCPs and for recording annual reviews.